-Development - means any man made change to improved or unimproved real estate, including but not limited to buildings or other structures, mining, dredging, filling, grading, paving, excavation, drilling operations or storage of equipment or materials.
+Development - means-any man made change to improved or unimproved real estate, including. this includes, but is not limited to, buildings or other structures; mining, dredging, filling, grading, paving, excavation, drilling operations or storage of equipment or materials; and the storage, deposition, or extraction of materials.

-Elevated Building - means a non-basement building
+Elevated Building - means a non-basement building that is:

-- a. built, in the case of a building in Zones A or A1-30, to have the top of the elevated floor elevated above the ground level by means of pilings, columns, posts, piers, or shear walls; and, - b. adequately anchored so as not to impair the structural integrity of the building during a flood of up to one foot above the magnitude of the base flood.
+a. built, in the case of a building in Zones A or A1-30AE, to have the top of the elevated floor elevated above the ground level by means of pilings, columns, posts, piers, or shear walls; and, b. adequately anchored so as not to impair the structural integrity of the building during a flood of up to one foot above the magnitude of the base flood.

-In the case of Zones A or A1-30, Elevated Building also includes a building elevated by means of fill or solid foundation perimeter walls with hydraulic openings sufficient to facilitate the unimpeded movement of flood waters, as required in Article VI.L.
+In the case of Zones A or A1-30AE, Elevated Building also includes a building elevated by means of fill or solid foundation perimeter walls with hydraulic openings sufficient to facilitate the unimpeded movement of flood waters, as required in Article VI.LN.

-Elevation Certificate - An official form (FEMA Form 81-31, as amended) that:
+Elevation Certificate - Anan official form (FEMA Form 81-31FF-206-FY-22-152, as amended) that ÷ is used to verify compliance with the floodplain management regulations of the National Flood Insurance Program; and,.

-- a. is used to verify compliance with the floodplain management regulations of the National Flood Insurance Program; and, - b. is required for purchasing flood insurance.
+is required for purchasing flood insurance.